 For full details of our Education Rationale and our School to School support model, please click here.

-How we work with Governing Bodies
+How we work with Local Academy Committees

 Governance structure and lines of accountability

-The Board of Directors is responsible for the three core governance functions.
+The Board of Directors is responsible for the three core governance functions:

 The Board of Directors appoint the Chief Executive Officer (CEO), to whom it delegates responsibility for delivery of its vision and strategy, and will hold the CEO to account for the conduct and performance of the trust, including the performance of the academies within the trust, and for its financial management.